Extraterrestrial life: Drake equation

 The Drake equation has proved controversial since, although it is written as a math equation, none of its values were known at the time.
 Although some values may eventually be measured, others are based on social sciences and are not knowable by their very nature.
 This does not allow one to make noteworthy conclusions from the equation.

 Based on observations from the Hubble Space Telescope, there are nearly 2 trillion galaxies in the observable universe.
 It is estimated that at least ten percent of all Sun-like stars have a system of planets.
 In other words, there are 6.25×10^18 stars with planets orbiting them in the observable universe.
 Even if it is assumed that only one out of a billion of these stars has planets supporting life, there would be some 6.25 billion life-supporting planetary systems in the observable universe.
 A 2013 study based on results from the Kepler spacecraft estimated that the Milky Way contains at least as many planets as it does stars, resulting in 100–400 billion exoplanets.
 The Nebular hypothesis that explains the formation of the Solar System and other planetary systems would suggest that those can have several configurations, and not all of them may have rocky planets within the habitable zone.

 The apparent contradiction between high estimates of the probability of the existence of extraterrestrial civilisations and the lack of evidence for such civilisations is known as the Fermi paradox.
-Dennis W. Sciama claimed that life's existence in the universe depends on various fundamental constants.
 Zhi-Wei Wang and Samuel L. Braunstein suggest that a random universe capable of supporting life is likely to be just barely able to do so, giving a potential explanation to the Fermi paradox.
+Dennis Danielson and Christopher Graney have argued that the Paradox is an artefact of history rather than of science.
+They show that, in the 17th and 18th centuries, the presumption that planets suitable for organic life are abundant became established in the absence of scientific evidence to support it, or even despite the scientific evidence then available against it.
+The presumption endured into the present day despite evidence for planetary and stellar diversity that has accumulated since the late 19th century.
+Thus, in their view, what is seen as the Fermi Paradox is simply science overcoming a historical presumption that never adequately recognized the importance of discoveries about, for example, the nature of planets or the origin of life.